rwtodd/rwtodd.github.io/_drafts/common-scenarios.md

 use `\n` when putting the lines back together--another `^M` doesn't work.

-In emacs, I the closest sequence I could discover was:
+In emacs, the closest sequence I could discover was:

 ```
 C-x r <space> a C-<space> C-e C-M-% ; <cr> C-q C-j <cr> !